ibm-cloud-docs/power-iaas/migration-strategies-aix.md

 You can migrate your data by using the `mksysb` command:

-1. Back up the On-premises OS with the `alt_disk_mksysb` command and transfer it to Cloud Object Storage.
+1. Back up the on-premises OS with the `alt_disk_mksysb` command and transfer it to Cloud Object Storage.
 2. Create a {{site.data.keyword.powerSys_notm}} and import the image.
-3. Restore the On-premises image.
+3. Restore the on-premises image.

 For more information, see [Restoring an AIX mksysb image onto a {{site.data.keyword.powerSys_notm}} instance](/docs/power-iaas?topic=power-iaas-restoring-aix-mksysb-image).